 For some individuals, diet and lifestyle interventions in combination with medical therapy are unable to provide the relief needed to live comfortably with GERD.
-In more severe cases, surgery may be required to relieve painful and uncomfortable symptoms and ultimately improve a patient’s quality of life.
+In more severe cases, surgery may be required.
+In order to relieve painful and uncomfortable symptoms and ultimately improve a patient’s quality of life.
 Poorly managed GERD can lead to other health issues such as scarring, bleeding, and ulcers in the esophagus.

-It is HIGHLY recommended to work with a dietitian when undergoing this procedure, as a specialized diet is required to allow the esophagus and stomach to properly heal and recover.
+It is HIGHLY recommended to work with a registered dietitian when undergoing this procedure.
+As a specialized diet is required to allow the esophagus and stomach to properly heal and recover.

 If you experience heartburn and reflux regularly, it is important to discuss your symptoms with your family doctor.

-Our registered dietitians can help you to customize a nutrition plan that actually works for you and can help to ensure you are only avoiding the foods you absolutely need to.
-If you do require surgery to manage your GERD, it is imperative that you work with a dietitian to follow a soft food diet as the fundoplication heals.
+Our registered dietitians can help you to customize a nutrition plan that actually works for you.
+We can help to ensure you are only avoiding the foods you absolutely need to.
+If you do require surgery to manage your GERD, it is imperative that you work with a registered dietitian to follow a soft food diet as the fundoplication heals.
 Our dietitians can help to optimize your nutrition long term after this surgery – work with one of our dietitians today!